Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

   public async Task<IActionResult> Action()
   {
    string[] scopes = new []{"user.read"};
-   string token = await tokenAcquisition.GetAccessTokenOnBehalfOfUserAsync(scopes);
+   string token = await tokenAcquisition.GetAccessTokenForUserAsync(scopes);
    ...
    // call the downstream API with the bearer token in the Authorize header }